FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 vehicles.

-# From Construction Drawings Rev A---
+# From Construction Drawings Rev A
+---
 **7.Question submitted by Councillor D. McSweeney**

 ***I will ask at the next meeting of the Metropolitan District of Limerick, following the commitment***